- How To Find Independent Car Transporters For Hire

 Hiring an independent car shipper is a fairly easy process once you understand everything that’s involved.
 For the purposes of this page, when we use the term “independent” we’re referring to those auto transport companies that are not part of a larger chain or network.

 To clarify this point a little further, an example of a network would be a company such as uShip.
-They are effectively a broker that partners with independent car shippers and hire them to transport the loads they receive from customers.
-Essentially, when you’re looking for an independent car transporter to hire, you’re looking directly for the carrier and not the larger umbrella company that they operate under.
+They are effectively a broker that partners with independent car shippers and hires them to pickup and transport the loads they receive from customers.
+Essentially, when you’re looking for an independent car transporter to hire, you’re looking directly for the carrier and not the larger umbrella company that they operate under, and that has its own benefits.

 So, how do you go about finding an independent car shipper?